acloudfan/Acme-Claim-Management-Solution/README.md

 ### Access the Portals

+Admin portal is the main portal.
+Access this portal and you can open other portals from there.
+* **Admin Portal**: http://localhost:5170 - Configure AI thresholds, manage business rules

+Direct access to other portals.

 * **Customer Portal**: http://localhost:5173 - File claims, upload damage photos, chat with AI assistant
 * **Adjustor Portal**: http://localhost:5174 - Review flagged claims, adjust estimates, fraud analysis
-* **Admin Portal**: http://localhost:5170 - Configure AI thresholds, manage business rules
 * **Executive Portal**: http://localhost:5175 - View analytics dashboards and KPIs

 **Default password for all portals**: `password`